 This summer workshop prepares newly graduated students for their first year at college and helps increase persistence, whether they are attending a local two-year school or traveling out of state.

-We offer our high school graduates access to our College Success services, increasing their chances of obtaining their four-year degree, two-year degree or certificate, or transferring to a four-year institution.
+We offer our high school graduates access to our College Success Program, increasing their chances of obtaining their four-year degree, two-year degree or certificate, or transferring to a four-year institution.

-Each year, 60 students earn a Fulfillment Fund Scholarship to aid in their four-year college goals, while 30 more two-year college-bound students earn stipends.
+Our Fulfillment Fund Scholarship aids students in their four-year college goals, while 30 more two-year college-bound students earn stipends.
 Through scholarships, textbook stipends, and internship training and support, our scholarship program directly helps students overcome this challenge.

 Our peer mentoring program pairs first- and second-year college students with third-, fourth-, and fifth-year students at their college campus, who help provide a sense of belonging and community.